davidengebretson/ave/readme.md

 That being said, we think it is important that future developement would benefit from having the same dev environment.
 We have included a requirements.txt that includes package versions that we feel will produce the best working environment.
 Note that if moviepy where to be updated these requirements would be obsolete.

+The following functionality seem to be broken with most environments (it is currently unknown if trim and delete are broken or just the downloaded result):
+- trim to selection
+- delete selection
+- download video (downloaded video is reliably a single frame with the expected audio)
 ### UI

 ## UI Documentation